 This check monitors the state of any Windows Service and submits a service check to Datadog.

-The Windows Service check is packaged with the Agent, so simply install the Agent on your Windows hosts.
+The Windows Service check is included in the Datadog Agent package, so you don’t need to install anything else on your Windows hosts.

-conf.d directory.
-See the sample windows_service.yaml for all available configuration options:
+conf.d/ folder at the root of your Agent’s configuration directory.
+See the sample windows_service.d/conf.yaml for all available configuration options:

 init_config: instances: - host: . # dot means localhost # username: <REMOTESERVER>\<REMOTEUSER> # if 'host' is a remote host # password: <PASSWORD> # list at least one service to monitor services: # - wmiApSrv